Skip to content

 What's new

 We're proposing to add the sixth and final generating unit into an empty bay at Revelstoke Generating Station.
-Originally designed to house six generating units, only four were installed when the generating station was constructed and the fifth unit was added in 2010.
+Originally designed to house six generating units, only four were installed when the generating station was constructed in 1984 and the fifth unit was added in 2010.

 Additional information on the project components is available in the B.C.
 Government's Certified Project Description [PDF, 1.1 MB].